 The DHC Deep Cleansing Oil has been a cult-favourite and is the brand’s best-seller, as well as one of my all-time favourites!
 Check out my full review!
-This Cleansing Oil is rich in emollient olive oil, that is very velvety to the skin.
-It removes all everything that accumulates over the day including the most stubborn waterproof makeup!
+This Cleansing Oil is rich in emollient olive oil, which is very velvety to the skin.
+It removes everything that accumulates over the day including the most stubborn waterproof makeup!
 I can’t recommend this cleanser enough!

 With only eight ingredients including vitamin E, this cleanser oil deeply nourishes the skin and it’s safe for sensitive skin too.

 Disclaimer: As an Amazon Associate I earn from qualifying purchases on Amazon and other affiliate programs.
 This means on some purchases, I make a commission.
 It doesn’t mean you spend more, it simply allows me to keep this blog going!

 The Derma E Vitamin E Moisturising Cream is an affordable multi-purpose cream!
 Apply this to any dry areas for some added moisture and hydration.

 This cream is very creamy and rich.
 It is quite thick as you scoop it out but what’s lovely about this is it feels lightweight as you apply it on your skin.
 This is perfect to put on before bedtime so you can really let the product sink into your skin.

 Since we’ve come to the end of the vitamin series for skin, I have put together a chart so you can see which vitamin you need for your skin!

 |Vitamin A||Any Skin Types – sensitive skin should be a little careful||Yes||Anti-Ageing||No|